 Camilla Helgø Fossberg

 Policy Director, Education, Ministry of Foreign Affairs, Norway

 Director of Development Cooperation Department, Ministry of Foreign Affairs and International Cooperation, United Arab Emirates

 Deputy Director General at the Directorate-General for International Cooperation and Development of the European Commission

-Head of the Education Division, Federal Ministry for Economic Cooperation and Development, Germany
+Director for 2030 Agenda, Federal Ministry for Economic Cooperation and Development (BMZ), Germany

 Australia, Japan, Korea, United States

 Deputy Assistant Administrator, Bureau for Economic Growth, Education and Environment, United States Agency for International Development (USAID)

 Director, Health and Education Finance, Department of Foreign Affairs and Trade (DFAT), Australia